Podcast: Play in new window | Download

 1. WHAT IS DIGITAL MARKETING?

 The term, “digital marketing,” has a couple different definitions, depending on who you ask.
 And the truth is… it’s sort of everything (as hokey as that sounds).
+But that only makes things more confusing when people say that industrial manufacturers need to invest in digital marketing, or else!
+So what is digital marketing, really?

 Anything that that’s conveyed through digital channels is digital marketing.